Skip to Content

 Phase 2: Background Research & Working Reports (Summer–Autumn, 2025)

-• Research on demographics, land use, housing, employment, and infrastructure
+• Research on demographics, economic growth, and land needs

 Phase 3: Policy Development & Mapping (Autumn 2025–Winter, 2026)